Five ways to use the Lord’s Prayer to improve your prayer life

 on earth as it is in heaven.

 VERSE BY VERSE

 There are five verses in the Matthew account of the Lord’s prayer.
 Choose one school week to pray one verse each day.
 It may seem too simple at first, but repeat the verse over and over as you consider the importance of each word.
 What word stands out?
 Is it Father?
 Forgiven?
 Daily?
 Ask God to explain it to you.
 Ask God to bring creativity and give you His wisdom for His glory.

 Read Matthew 6: 9-13 out loud once or twice each day.
 When you get up and go to bed, or just before two meal times.
 After reading it aloud, keep a list of questions that come to mind.
-At the end of the week, ask other Christians or read online about this prayer of Jesus Christ.
+At the end of the week, ask other Christians or talk to your pastor about this prayer of Jesus Christ.
 Invite others to help you answer your questions.

 Read Matthew 6: 9-13 every day for a week.
-Each day, choose one word that jumps out.
+Each day, choose one word that jumps out (e.g. 'debtors').
 Look up its definition in a concordance or online.
-What does the original Greek word mean?
-What does the English dictionary say about it?
+What does the standard dictionary say about it?
+What do online Bible commentaries say about it?
 As the week progresses, you’ll discover a greater depth of meaning behind the words you pray.
 Perhaps you’ll see why Jesus prayed them.

 Invite a friend, sibling, or parent to memorize the Lord’s prayer with you.
-Again, you may have this memorized without thought due to church-going, but think hard about each verse as you do.
+Think hard about each verse as you do.
 Consider a different version than than the one you know best.
 If you’ve never memorized the Lord’s prayer before, take just one verse every few days.
 Carry it in your pocket and then, each time you choose a new verse to memorize, recap aloud all the ones you’ve learned.